 The second theme to emerge was teacher self-efficacy.
 This is largely based on teaching experience, knowledge, formal thinking, disability type, resource availability, and space.
 The teachers with more experience teaching voiced higher levels of efficacy due to formal training and informal learning from colleagues, the internet, and disability related pedagogy.
 However, the participants voiced a need for more professional development on strategies working with and teaching students with disabilities in physical education (Casebolt & Hodge, 2010).
 The third theme to surface from the study is contradictions of inclusion in PE classes.
-Teachers had mixed feelings on inclusion with one position on the value of social interactions between students with and without a disability; however, PE teachers commented on separating students with disabilities from their classmates, having lower expectations of students with disabilities, and identify students with disabilities as often disruptive to their classes (Casebolt & Hodge, 2010).
+Teachers had mixed feelings on inclusion with one position on the value of social interactions between students with and without a disability; however, PE teachers commented on separating students with disabilities, and identify students with disabilities as often disruptive to their classes (Casebolt & Hodge, 2010).